 Football

-The national sport is an invasion game, traditionally played between two teams of eleven players, but can also be played in other formats such as 5v5, 7v7, and 9v9.
+The national sport is an invasion game, traditionally played between two teams of 11 players, but can also be played in other formats.
 The game was born in England but has since become the most played sport in the world.

 Football Generic